FhmDmi/Eegle-Tools/Within-Session-Evaluation/results/benchmark.md

 **Important notes:**

-- Only subjects/sessions that passed the first three conditions described in the *@discarded.md* file for [MI](mettre le lien quand dispo dans eegle) and [P300](https://zenodo.org/records/17791298/files/@discarded.md?download=1) were included in this benchmark.
+- Only subjects/sessions that passed the first three conditions described in the *@discarded.md* file for [MI](https://zenodo.org/records/17801878/files/@discarded.md?download=1) and [P300](https://zenodo.org/records/17793672/files/@discarded.md?download=1) were included in this benchmark.
-- Some subjects exhibit very low accuracy scores.
+- Some sessions exhibit very low accuracy scores.
 We do not recommend including them in your analyses depending on the classifier you use.
 - **Individual subject/session accuracies** are documented in each `.yml` file and available in CSV format in a [GitHub repository](https://github.com/FhmDmi/Eegle-Tools/tree/master/Within-Session-Evaluation/results).
 A summary of poor performers is also available there.
 Also, all the scripts used for making this benchmark is available in [Within-Session-Evaluation](https://github.com/FhmDmi/Eegle-Tools/tree/master/Within-Session-Evaluation) folder.
-- This document contains only the **mean accuracies** for each database according to the analyzed task (e.g., right_hand vs. feet).
+- This document contains only the **mean accuracies** for each database according to the analyzed task (e.g., `right_hand` vs. `feet`).

 ## Available Classifiers